The Bankrate promise

 - Lender information: If you lease your car or have an auto loan, the name and contact information of the lender should be listed in case you need to file a claim.

 - Policy details: The page will list the specifics of your policy, such as the types of coverage included as well as the coverage limits, any deductibles, your renewal date and any exclusions.

 - Premium: The page lists your auto insurance premium, including how much is due and when.

 - Discounts: The dec page will also note any discounts that are currently applied to your policy.

 Everyone who has car insurance should keep a copy of their auto declarations page easily accessible so you can refer to it if you have an accident or other covered incident and your insurance agent isn’t available.
 The declarations page could help you figure out what damages should be covered and what limits will apply so you can decide whether to file a claim.

 It’s also useful to have your declarations page handy when it comes time to renew your policy so you can review and assess your coverage to see if you should make changes.
 For example, if you’ve paid off your auto loan, you’ll want to make sure that your lender is no longer listed on your policy.
 Or maybe you want to reduce or increase your coverage limits for your comprehensive coverage based on your vehicle’s current value.
 You can also use it to compare your current policy details to quotes from other insurers while shopping around for a better deal.

 How do you get your insurance declarations page?

-When you purchase an auto insurance policy, you receive documents.
-The front page is your declaration page.
+When you purchase an auto insurance policy or make changes to an existing policy, you will receive a copy of your declarations page.
 Every driver should have a copy of their declaration page either in hard copy or electronic format.

 Frequently asked questions